yuloh/ketch/README.md

 ## Introduction

 Ketch is a really simple way to start new projects.
 Pick a template, answer a few questions, and your project is setup.
-You don't need to copy from paste or start from scratch.
+You don't need to copy & paste or start from scratch.

+Since Ketch is written in PHP, you don't need to use Yeoman to setup your PHP projects anymore.

 ## How It Works